Healthy Homes Assessment Pakowhai

 Pakowhai Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside of the building it’s also about the outside.
-You must ensure there is somewhere for surface or ground water, and also stop it from getting inside.
-When it concerns damp and moisture it is usually not apparent that it could become a major issue and cause damage to your investment and harming the tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the inside it is also about the outside.
+You must ensure there is somewhere for surface and ground water to go and stop it from coming into the building.
+When it comes to moisture and damp it is frequently those concerns that you aren’t aware of that could be a huge problem and end up causing damage to your investment and affecting the tenant’s well-being.

-Rental properties must have effective drainage to eliminate floodwaters, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure the water has a place to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties need to have effective drainage to get rid of floodwaters, surface water and ground water, which includes an appropriate outfall or runoff.
+Making sure the water has a location to go, and it can’t linger underneath the buildings is an essential part of making sure your property is dry.

-Alongside a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between your floor and soil, a ground-water barrier must be installed if it is reasonably practicable to do so.
+Alongside a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between floorboards and the soil, a ground-water barrier should be put in place if it is reasonably practicable to install it.

-Ground moisture barriers are typically an insulating sheet of polythene laid over the ground to prevent any moisture that is present in the ground from rising into the home.
-It also helps to prevent water damage to the floor insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, to block any moisture from the ground from getting into the structure.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection